LLNL/sundials/doc/arkode/examples/source/cpp_serial.rst

-This program solves the problem with the DIRK method, Newton iteration with the SUNMATRIX_DENSE matrix module and accompanying SUNLINSOL_DENSE linear solver module, ARKDLS direct linear solver interface, and a user-supplied dense Jacobian routine.
+This program solves the problem with the DIRK method, Newton iteration with the SUNMATRIX_DENSE matrix module and accompanying SUNLINSOL_DENSE linear solver module, and a user-supplied dense Jacobian routine.
 Output is printed every 0.005 units of time (10 total).
 Run statistics (optional outputs) are printed at the end.